Authored by the expert who managed and guided the team behind the Spain Property Pack

 What property types will appreciate the most in Palma de Mallorca in 2026?

-As of early 2026, renovated resale apartments and condos are expected to appreciate the most in Palma de Mallorca, followed closely by townhouses in family-friendly locations.
+As of early 2026, well-located resale apartments and condos with a terrace, elevator, and good natural light are expected to appreciate the most among all residential property types in Palma de Mallorca.

 We did some research and made this infographic to help you quickly compare rental yields of the major cities in Spain versus those in neighboring countries.
 It provides a clear view of how this country positions itself as a real estate investment destination, which might interest you if you’re planning to invest there.